Todd McShay

 Todd Marshall McShay (born March 22, 1977) is an American football television analyst and commentator.

 Early life

 McShay attended North Shore Christian School in Lynn, Massachusetts and then Swampscott High School in Swampscott, Massachusetts, where he played quarterback for the Big Blue, and graduated in 1995.
+In high school he was friends and classmates with Dave Portnoy, owner of Barstool Sports.

-He then attended the University of Richmond, where he was a walk-on for the Spiders in 1995 and served as a scout-team quarterback before sustaining a back injury that ended his college career.
+He then attended the University of Richmond, where he was a walk-on for the Spiders in 1995 and served as a scout-team quarterback.

 He graduated from Richmond in 1999 with a B.A. from the Jepson School of Leadership Studies.